DCC-EX/dcc-ex.github.io/docs/under-development/track-manager.rst

 We Do Not support 0 zero stretch address function, found on Digitrax and Lenz command Stations on purpose.
 The constant dual DCC electrical signal may damage certain types of older DC motors if left on for a long time.

-Unlike Digitrax and Lenz 0 Zero stretch DCC {PWM} signal which leaves the engine lite up and Humming loudly with the throttle and engine at 0 speed, because it receiving a Dual DCC{PWM} aka AC signal, while the DCC-EX Command Station DCdictrict is dead quiet and at rest at 0 speed.
+Unlike Digitrax and Lenz 0 Zero stretch DCC (PWM) signal which leaves the engine lite up and Humming loudly with the throttle and engine at 0 speed, because it receiving a Dual DCC(PWM) aka AC signal, while the DCC-EX Command Station DCdictrict is dead quiet and at rest at 0 speed.

 Place any analog DC Cab on our EX-CommandStation with a TrackManager DC assigned track and it sits there dead quiet with lights off Until the throttle speed is increased in either direction and then lights up and begins to move.
 DCC Loco with DC enabled CV decoder also sits quietly and when the throttle increases the Sound will turn on first then as you throttle up more it will begin moving.
 You can throttle back until it stops but leave a little throttle speed on say 5% and the Sound will continue to play while it is stopped.